lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 The definition of a Fragmentation rule is divided into three sub-parts:

-* parameters such as the the fragmnetation-mode, the l2-word-size and the direction.
-Since Fragmentation rules are always defined for a specific direction, the value must be must be either di-up or di-down (bi-bidirectional is not allowed).
+* parameters such as the fragmentation-mode, the l2-word-size and the direction.
+Since Fragmentation rules are always defined for a specific direction, the value must be either di-up or di-down (di-bidirectional is not allowed).
 * parameters defining the Fragmentation header format (dtag-size, w-size, fcn-size and rcs-algorithm).
 * Protocol parameters for timers (inactivity-timer, retransmission-timer) or behavior (maximum-packet-size, max-interleaved-frames, max-ack-requests).
-If these parameters are specific to a single fragmentation mode, they are regrouped in a choice structure dedicated to that Fragmentation mode.
-If some parameters can be find in several modes, typically ACK-Always and ACK-on-Error.
-They are defined in a common part and a when statement indicates which modes are allowed.
+If these parameters are specific to a single fragmentation mode, they are grouped in a structure dedicated to that Fragmentation mode.
+If some parameters can be found in several modes, typically ACK-Always and ACK-on-Error, they are defined in a common part and a when statement indicates which modes are allowed.